 What’s cuter than a fashionable baby?
 Really not much.
 After I had my fashion forward baby boy, I quickly learned that he was changing sizes faster than I could say his full name.
-But as a devotee to making my dude don the best duds (was feeling in the mood for some alliteration) I wasn’t willing to settle for plain clothes for my little guy.
-So I’ve learned some great tricks along the way.
-And in an effort to learn even more, I asked some of my favorite moms to share their secrets, too!
+But as a devotee to making my dude don the best duds, I wasn’t willing to settle for plain clothes for the little guy.
+So I learned a few baby fashion tricks, and I’m ready to share!

+In addition to my own learnings, I asked some of my favorite moms to share their secrets, too!
 Enjoy these tips and the adorable pics they come with.
 Then, share your tips for adorable baby fashion, we’d love to hear it!

 7 Tips for Baby Fashion that Won’t Break the Bank

 “Nothing like scoring a good deal at TJ Maxx.
-Visit often to find the best of deals,” advises Susan Beyer, mother of the jaw-droppingly cute Siena seen above and with one on the way.
+Visit often to find the best of deals,” advises Susan Beyer, mother of the jaw-droppingly cute Siena seen above.
 “For my baby girl, I often find great deals for clothes at Target or TJ Maxx.
 They have some of the cutest skirts and dresses and you can’t go wrong with a little extra ruffle.”